 - 1-2 tablespoons apple cider vinegar

-This diluted apple cider vinegar drink is a popular health elixir in the morning since it promotes gut health, balances the body’s pH value, and provides energy.
+This diluted apple cider vinegar drink is a famous health elixir in the morning since it promotes gut health, balances the body’s pH, and provides energy.

 Moreover, you can take 1-2 teaspoons of apple cider vinegar as a shot before a meal rich in carbohydrates to dampen the blood sugar response.

-However, don’t consume more than 8oz of pure apple cider vinegar per day due to possible side effects.
+However, due to possible side effects, don’t consume more than 8oz of pure apple cider vinegar daily.

 Since such a high dosage can lower the potassium level too much, it can be dangerous for the heart.